Puerto Rico 480 Forms Guide: 1099 Equivalent & Filing Rules

 If you are looking for the Puerto Rico 1099 equivalent, the short answer is that Puerto Rico does not use one single federal-style substitute form for local business payment reporting.
 Instead, the Puerto Rico Department of Treasury, or Hacienda, uses the 480 series of informative returns, generally filed through SURI, and the right form depends on what you paid, who received it, and whether Puerto Rico withholding applied.

 For many finance teams, that is the first important shift.
 A federal 1099 workflow asks, "Is this reportable, and which 1099 applies?"
-A Puerto Rico informative returns guide starts one step earlier: "Is this a Puerto Rico-reportable payment, which 480 form fits it, was withholding required, and does the filing belong in the Hacienda workflow, the IRS workflow, or both?"
+For Puerto Rico informative returns, the first question comes earlier: "Is this payment reportable in Puerto Rico, which 480 form fits, was withholding required, and does the filing belong with Hacienda, the IRS, or both?"
 That is why the 480 series should be treated as a vendor payment reporting system, not as a loose collection of year-end forms.

 FormWhat it generally reportsWhen businesses usually use itKey deadline cue for tax year 2025

-480.6APayments for services not subject to withholdingContractor or vendor service payments that are Puerto Rico-reportable but not withheldMarch 3, 2026
+480.6APayments for services not subject to withholdingContractor or vendor service payments that are Puerto Rico-reportable but not withheldFebruary 28 category

-480.6BIncome subject to withholdingPayments where Puerto Rico withholding was required and remittedMarch 3, 2026
+480.6BIncome subject to withholdingPayments where Puerto Rico withholding was required and remittedFebruary 28 category

-480.6CNonresident income subject to withholdingPayments to nonresident recipients where Puerto Rico withholding appliesApril 15, 2026
+480.6CNonresident income subject to withholdingPayments to nonresident recipients where Puerto Rico withholding appliesApril 15 category

-480.6DCertain additional informative return reporting categoriesUsed when the payment falls into a separate 480.6D reporting bucket under Hacienda rulesMarch 3, 2026
+480.6DCertain additional informative return reporting categoriesUsed when the payment falls into a separate 480.6D reporting bucket under Hacienda rulesFebruary 28 category

 480.5Transmittal or filing package component used with informative returns in the SURI processUsed as part of the filing workflow rather than as the payment classification itselfAnnual summary; due date depends on the underlying return set